 Skills and experience

-You usually need to have some experience in a training or teaching role and might need a relevant qualification such as an Award in Education and Training or an Assessor Award.
+You usually need to have some experience in a training or teaching role or a relevant qualification in a subject such as education or training.

 It might also be useful to have some experience working in social care and health, and have a social care qualification such as a Diploma in Health and Social Care.